 You don’t want to improve the conversion rate on a page by 1% and then stop and relax without realizing its actual potential.

-Quantitative Vs. Qualitative Data
+Quantitative Vs. Qualitative data

 While quantitative data provides insight into your business’s performance, it falls short in some areas.
 That is why you need to collect qualitative data as well.
 Qualitative data provides better insight into how customers perceive your brand, why they buy or don’t buy your product/service, and other crucial information.

-Stage 2: The Hypothesis Phase
+Stage 2: The hypothesis phase

 red hexagon surrounded by wooden hexagons with lightbulb icon